MrJackey/UnityUtilities/README.md

 Aside from Unity objects, there is also `ObjectPool.New()` and `ObjectPool.Delete()` for normal C# objects.

 All pools are global and shared by default, either based on the original `UnityEngine.Object` or the C# type.
-They also have additional features like automatically returning objects when a condition is true and callbacks on the objects themself when they are touched by their pool.
+They also have additional features like automatically returning objects when a condition is true and callbacks on the objects themself when their pool interacts with them.

 It also comes with an editor window to display all global pools and their objects.
 This lets you see in realtime how objects are shuffled around and make sure that they are properly returned.